Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

-The **Sims 2 Legacy Collection Fixer** is a program that fixes some of the issues with Sims™ 2 Legacy Collection.
+The **Sims 2 Legacy Collection Fixer** is a program that fixes some of the issues with The Sims™ 2 Legacy Collection.

 ---